 Add to this the significance of small businesses in Georgia — comprising 43.2% of the workforce in Atlanta, for example — and it becomes even clearer that there are opportunities to be had in this state.
 It is a growing and increasingly diverse state, attractive to virtually limitless industries and booming with new, small businesses.

-If that’s enough to make you think about taking your own startup concept to the Peach State, we have a few valuable tips concerning how to get started….
+If that’s enough to make you think about taking your own startup concept to the Peach State, we have a handful of simple steps concerning how to get started….

 While we’ve established that Georgia is a busy state for a lot of industries, it’s still a good idea to do some research and determine what some of the busiest ones are before you decide to start your own business.
 Recent data on states’ biggest industries by GDP contribution suggests that broadcasting and telecommunications encompass the most impactful Georgia businesses — accounting for some 6.5% of the state’s total GDP.